kelanny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Changed first directories permissions with a script Created a directory my_dir with certain permissions Changed the group ownership of file hello
+Wrote a script that changed the owner and group owner of working directory.